▶️ New Bend Stevens Ranch Library designs, concepts revealed at public meeting

 Once the presentation concluded, architects sectioned off the room by topic, and the public spoke openly, asking questions.

-The library will take up about 9 acres, and the city planes to develop about 260 acres of housing nearby.
+The library will take up about nine acres and the city plans to develop about 260 acres of housing nearby.

 “We’re still in the design process, so this is a good time if there are things we want to change or adjust to have that discussion now because pretty soon, we’ll get to a point where we have to move forward with the plans,” said Dunkelberg.